 Similar in concept to weighing yourself periodically, if you don’t pay attention it’s easy to overdo it.
 A whole bag of chips can go down awfully fast and if you’re not keeping track, you might even forget you ate them and move on to something else later.

 To mitigate the damage this type of eating can do your weight loss goals, add the food to your log BEFORE you eat it because if you count calories, the reality check associated with eating that whole bag of chips could be enough to stop you from doing it in the first place.

 Just 2 minutes of extra stair climbing each day is enough to stop the average middle age weight gain.
 Combine that with the fact that stair climbing is a great workout for your butt and you’ve got a winning way to change your health.
 If you already are in an environment where you make choices daily between using the elevator or stairs, take the stairs every time to help maintain a healthy weight.

 Eat From a Small Plate

 People who eat from smaller plates tend to eat less overall without feeling like they’ve eaten any less.
-People who eat from smaller plates weight less on average than people who eat from large plates.
-Yes it still matters exactly what you eat, but if you’re reading this article the odds are that eating a little bit less won’t hurt your weight loss goals.
+People who eat from smaller plates weigh less on average than people who eat from large plates.
+Yes, it still matters exactly what you eat, but if you’re reading this article the odds are that eating a little bit less won’t hurt your weight loss goals.